 We were lucky enough to get Julia Muir from Gaia Innovation to attend our conference and talk to us about women in the motor trade.
 Vantage are proud to be members of the UK Automotive 30% club.
 The 30% club encourages people to commit themselves to a target of 30% of women on management boards by 2030.
 This diversity is something that Vantage are keen to strive for and Julia is a driving force behind this initiative.

-In addition to the 30% club Julia talked to us about 'Speaker's for Schools' which our MD is part of.
+In addition to the 30% club Julia talked to us about 'Speaker's for Schools'.
 This initiative gets people from our industry into schools to talk to young people, particularly girls, about what sort of jobs are available, breaking down gender stereotypes and opening up their eyes to avenues they many never have considered before.

 It was great to see that Vantage already have a lot of women in our team but the issues Julia raised were certainly eye opening and have given the teams a lot to consider in terms of recruitment.